conduktor/testing-docs-archive/docs/features/building-tests/tasks/producer-task.md

 ## Serialization support

-When you produce data to Kafka you must specify the serialization format for the record keys and values.&#x20;
+When you produce data to Kafka you must specify the serialization format for the record keys and values.

 Currently supported SerDes formats: